 The 2008 share incentive plan was adopted by our shareholders on October 16, 2008 and amended on November 17, 2009 to increase the number of ordinary shares available for grant under the plan.
-The 2008 share incentive plan will terminate on October 16, 2018.
-Our share incentive plan provides for the grant of options, share appreciation rights, or other share-based awards, referred to as "awards."
 The purpose of the plan is to aid us in recruiting and retaining key employees, directors or consultants and to motivate such persons to exert their best efforts on behalf of our company by providing incentives through the granting of awards.
-Our board of directors believes that our company will benefit from the added interest that such persons will have in the welfare of our company as a result of their proprietary interest in our company's success.
+Our board of directors believes that our company benefits from the added interest that such persons have in the welfare of our company as a result of their proprietary interest in our company's success.
+Our share incentive plan has provided for the grant of options, share appreciation rights, or other share-based awards, referred to as "awards."
+The 2008 share incentive plan was terminated upon its tenth anniversary on October 16, 2018.
+Any awards granted prior to the termination and remained outstanding will remain effective and subject to the 2008 share incentive plan.